shirsbrunner/shirsbrunner.github.io/src/articles/20210311_birdspattern.md

 I ordered two meters of fabric, enough for some small shirts and a skirt for kids made by Sabine Kaipainen ([images of the shirts and skirt](https://sabinekaipainen.ch/2020/08/14/girls-dress-size-98cm-and-boys-shirt-size-128cm/).

-The following picture shows the pattern on the fabric.
+The following picture shows the pattern printed on cotton popeline.

 ![bird-pattern on cotton](/images/posts/Bird_pattern1000.jpg "bird-pattern on cotton")